The Spanish legislature

 Pedro Sánchez laughs at Donald Trump (now with a cap)

-The Spanish president reaffirms himself in the 'No to war' in a letter to the militancy where he criticizes the "ambiguity" of other parties, in reference to the PP
+The Spanish president reaffirms himself in the "No to war" in a letter to the militancy in which he criticizes "the ambiguity" of other parties, in reference to the PP

 ARA

 BarcelonaPedro Sánchez continues his particular crusade against the President of the United States, Donald Trump.
-To the clash over Spain's defense spending, less than 5% of GDP, has been added for a month the fierce opposition of the Spanish president to the war in Iran initiated by Americans and Israelis.
-Sánchez has solemnly chanted the 'No to war' and, more casually, has used social media to throw darts at Trump and his strategy in the Middle East.
-The latest was this Saturday, when Sánchez posted a video on his Instagram showing him wearing a cap with the message "No to war" and, more casually, has used social media to throw darts at Trump and his strategy in the Middle East.
-The latest was this Saturday, when Sánchez posted a video on his Instagram showing him wearing a cap with the message "Make science great again".
+To the clash over Spain's defense spending, below 5% of GDP, has been added for a month the staunch opposition of the Spanish president to the war in Iran initiated by Americans and Israelis.
+Sánchez has solemnly intoned the "No to war" and, more casually, has used social media to throw barbs at Trump and his strategy in the Middle East.
+The latest was this Saturday, when Sánchez posted a video on his Instagram in which he is seen wearing a cap with the message "Make science great again".

 Cargando